Anton Tomaž Linhart: Biography

 Linhart was born in the Upper Carniolan town of Radovljica, at the time part of the Habsburg monarchy, and baptized Thomas Antonius Leanhorht.
 His father Wenceslaus was a Czech hosiery manufacturer who had moved to Carniola from Bohemia.
 Linhart's mother, Theresia née Kunstl, died when he was nine years old, and his father then married Agnes Kappus on June 8, 1767.
 His stepmother was a Carniolan (Slovenian) noblewoman from the family Kappus (also Kapus) von Pichelstein, a prosperous family which had for centuries lived at Kamna Gorica in Upper Carniola, where the family owned an iron foundry and an iron mine since the late Middle Ages, perhaps since the 12th century.
 Marcus Antonius Kappus von Pichelstein (1657–1717), worked as a Jesuit missionary in Sonora (i.e., the border region between today's United States and Mexico).
 From there he wrote letters to his friends in Vienna and to his relatives in Carniola In these letters he described discoveries made by research expeditions in Arizona and California and described living conditions, climate etc. Carolus Josephus Kappus von Pichelstein, a nephew of Marcus Antonius, was member of the Academia Operosorum, which was founded in Ljubljana in 1693 after the example of similar academies in Italy.
 Vladimir Kapus von Pichelstein (1885–1943), a Slovene writer and publisher, was also from the Kapus family.

 Linhart attended primary school in his home town and then went to Ljubljana.
-He studied trading and finance in Vienna.
+He studied trade and finance in Vienna.
 Before finishing his studies, he also spent a short time in the Stična monastery in Lower Carniola.
 After returning to Ljubljana, he was hired as an archivist by the bishop of Ljubljana.
-He later also worked as a chief book revisor, school commissioner, ending up as secretary in the Habsburg administration of the district of Carniola.
+He later also worked as a chief book reviser, school commissioner, ending up as secretary in the Habsburg administration of the district of Carniola.

 In 1786, he was appointed school commissioner for the district of Ljubljana.
 Within three years of his appointment he increased the number of primary schools in the rural areas of the district from 9 to 18.
 He was also very keen on establishing a central public study library in Ljubljana and it was on his initiatives that the Lyceum Library in Ljubljana, the predecessor of the present National and University Library of Slovenia.

 From the early 1780s on, Linhart began frequenting a circle of Slovene enlighteners who met in the Zois Mansion in Ljubljana.
 There, he met several intellectuals, including Sigmund Zois, Valentin Vodnik, Jernej Kopitar, Jurij Japelj and others, in whose company he developed an interest in Slovene language, culture, and history.
 He wrote two plays in Slovene and then began a project to write the first comprehensive history of the Slovene Lands but did not finish it.
 He unexpectedly died in Ljubljana on the night of July 14, 1795, around midnight, from aortic aneurysm.
 He has a tombstone in the Navje memorial park in Ljubljana, alongside other important personalities of Slovene history, but it is not certain that he has been indeed buried there.